 This amazing little table wasn’t the only thing we got while we were at Home Goods.
 We also got something else that’s a little quirky and a lot of fun.

 You see, ever since Corey and I made our first trip to Z Gallerie, he has been mildly obsessed with their ceramic horse head.
-This one:

 Unfortunately, it’s way our of our budget.
 But when you combine his love for this horse and both of our love for John and Sherry’s late ceramic dog, we were dying for a large ceramic animal to place in our house.
 Seeing as John and Sherry got theirs at Home Goods, we had high hopes that we’d find something while we were there.